: :

 a two way street

-rushing into a collective cul-de-sac.
+rushing into a collective cul-de-sac. this catastrophe,

 a rolly coaster carousel